-The warm season lasts for 4.3 months, from June 12 to October 23, with an average daily high temperature above 68°F. The hottest day of the year is September 14, with an average high of 71°F and low of 57°F.
+The warm season lasts for 4.3 months, from June 12 to October 23, with an average daily high temperature above 68°F. The hottest month of the year in South San Francisco is September, with an average high of 71°F and low of 57°F.

-The cool season lasts for 2.1 months, from December 4 to February 6, with an average daily high temperature below 58°F. The coldest day of the year is January 3, with an average low of 45°F and high of 55°F.
+The cool season lasts for 2.1 months, from December 4 to February 6, with an average daily high temperature below 58°F. The coldest month of the year in South San Francisco is January, with an average low of 46°F and high of 56°F.